-The goal of the Land Use Element is to manage development and redevelopment to protect valued land use patterns and to maintain or improve the character of areas experiencing pressures for change.
+The goal is to manage development and redevelopment to protect valued land use patterns and to maintain or improve the character of areas experiencing pressures for change.
 It addresses the general locations, patterns, relationships, and character of residential, commercial, industrial, open space and recreation, and institutional land uses throughout Huntington.
 The land use policies and strategies focus on:

-- Maintaining and protecting stable, high quality land uses and land use patterns (single-family neighborhoods, hamlet centers, etc.) - Improving the visual character and viability of commercial corridors and areas experiencing decline or obsolescence
+- Maintaining and protecting stable, high quality land uses and land use patterns (single-family neighborhoods, hamlet centers, etc.). - Improving the visual character and viability of commercial corridors and areas experiencing decline or obsolescence.